Embarcadero/ComparisonResearch/fileexplorer/File Explorer Specification.md

 October 26, 2020

 ## Overview
-The goal of the FileExplorer is to build a generic file explorer.
+The goal of the FileExplorer project is to build and learn from a generic file explorer.
 This is a prototype!
 The emphasis of this project is on the lessons learned during the development process and documentation phase.
 The end result does not require a huge amount of polish but should look reasonably similar and function as closely as possible unless otherwise noted in this specification.

-The goal of building the Calculator is to explore the strengths and weaknesses of the framework you are using.
+The goal of building the File Explorer is to explore the strengths and weaknesses of the framework you are using.
 The app should be built once to figure out your approach.
 Once complete, build the app again while recording your screen.
 Finally, document the app creation process in a step-by-step manner (similar to a recipe - what would someone else need to know to build the app in its entirety - configuration, code, testing, etc.).

 ## Requirements